Spring A-C

 Commonly Called: Blackwood

-Habitat/distribution: Widespread in wet sclerophyll forests, on rich loamy soils in wet gullies and forests as a tall tree with dense foliage.
+Habitat/distribution: This species is widespread in wet sclerophyll forests, on rich loamy soils in wet gullies and forests as a tall tree with dense foliage.
 Sparse in dry sclerophyll as an open, tall shrub or small tree.
-Also SA, Vic, NSW, Q.
+It is also found in SA, Vic, NSW and Q.

-Other notes: Excellent for erosion control and shelter belts; sheep and goats will eat off the lower braches as high as they can reach.
-Suckers from damaged roots; beautiful furniture, panelling and craftwork timber especially when sourced from wet sclerophyll areas; prune for shape and size in home gardens.
+Other notes: It is an excellent long-lived tree for parks and street trees, and on farms etc. for erosion control and shelter belts due to low growing branches.
+However, sheep and goats will eat off the lower branches as high as they can reach.
+Plants may sucker from damaged roots.
+The timber makes beautiful furniture, panelling and craftwork especially when sourced from wet sclerophyll areas when dark colouring can appear in the heart wood.
+Trees may be pruned for shape and size in home gardens.
+Propagation is easy from hot water soaked seed which is viable for many, many years if kept in a dry cool place.

 Acacia verticillata